Professor Dr Thomas Zeh

 Vehicle technology, driving dynamics and automated driving

-Prof. Dr.-Ing.
-Andreas Stiegelmeyr
+Prof. Dr. Andreas Stiegelmeyr

-Prof. Dr.-Ing.
-Thomas Zeh
+Prof. Dr. Thomas Zeh

 Measuring systems, circuit engineering, sensor systems